koakh/NestJsPackageJwtAuthentication/NOTES.md

 }
 ```

-## Fuck solving the problem of wrong verify refreshTokje
+## Fuck solving the problem of wrong verify refreshTen

 > Fuck now we must use `this.jwtService.verify(token, { secret: this.config.refreshTokenJwtSecret})` and not `this.jwtService.verify(token, this.config.refreshTokenJwtSecret)`, like we use in the past

 this occurs only when we use other secret, like we use in refreshTokens, in normal verifies we use only `this.jwtService.verify(token);`